flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

 }
 ```

-where the `scale` method should be used to scale font sizes in lieu of `textScaleFactor`,
+The `scale` method should be used to scale font sizes in lieu of `textScaleFactor`.
-while `textScaleFactor` is an already-deprecated field that provides an estimated
+The `textScaleFactor` getter provides an estimated `textScaleFactor` value, for
-`textScaleFactor` value.
+backward compatibility purposes.
+It is already marked as "deprecated", but is
+expected to have a longer lifetime than any other deprecations in this migration
+guide.

-The new class has replaced `double TextScaleFactor` (`double textScaleFactor` -> `TextScaleFactor textScaleFactor`),
+The new class has replaced
+`double TextScaleFactor` (`double textScaleFactor` -> `TextScaleFactor textScaleFactor`),
 in the following APIs:

 #### `Painting` Library